-Proposed comment 4(g)-2 provides guidance on disclosing the method used to determine the amount of an early termination charge.
+Comment 4(g)(1)-2 provides guidance on disclosing the method used to determine the amount of an early termination charge.
+Comment 4(g)(1)-3 provides guidance on the timing for disclosing a written explanation of the method used to calculate the adjusted lease balance.